What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 Addressing Mast Cell Activation Syndrome isn’t a quick and easy fix.
 It takes time and work.

-There are 3 major pieces to addressing Mast Cell Activation Syndrome:
+There are 3 major pieces to addressing Mast Cell Activation Syndrome and regaining your health:

 1. Calm your nervous system

 Why calm your nervous system?
 There are mast cells at every nerve ending.
-If you have mold toxicity, Lyme, or chronic stress your nervous system is likely haywire.
+They talk back and forth constantly to each other.
+And if you have things like MCAS, Mold Toxicity, Lyme, or chronic stress your nervous system is likely also a little (or a lot!) haywire.

-In my Mast Cell Nervous System Reboot course, I’ll help you outline your roadmap to calm your body down.
+In our Mast Cell Nervous System Reboot course, we’ll help you outline your roadmap to calm your body down.
+And build a framework you can plug tools into that best suit you.

-Medications and/or supplements can help calm your mast cells.
+Medications and/or supplements can help calm your mast cells and help with Histamine Intolerance.

 H1 blockers: